 In our office, we frequently keep our client's original documents in our safe deposit box at First Home Bank, just down the road from us.
 Our staff reads through the daily obituaries, cross-referencing the deceased with our client list.
 This lets us know when a client dies and allows us to send a letter to the family.
 This also lets us know when to deposit an original will with the probate court.

 Late yesterday, after our office was closed, I received a frantic phone call from the surviving spouse of one of our clients.
 The surviving spouse had received a copy of our letter where we sent her husband's original will to the probate court.
 The spouse was confused about why we did this, what were the legal effects, would she be getting kicked out of her house, and had other questions.
 She was so glad to reach me as she was very scared!
-It was my pleasure to talk with her and clarify her situation and that she was in no trouble at all.
+It was my pleasure to talk to her and clarify her situation and that she was in no trouble at all.
 I explained to her that:

 - Florida Statutes makes us deposit the original will with the appropriate court;